SPSS Repeated Measures ANOVA Tutorial

 A marketeer wants to launch a new commercial and has four concept versions.
-She shows the four concepts to 40 participants and asks them to rate each one of them on an 11-point scale, resulting in commercial_ratings.sav.Although such ratings are strictly ordinal variables, we'll treat them as metric variables under the assumption of equal intervals.
+She shows the four concepts to 40 participants and asks them to rate each one of them on a 10-point scale, resulting in commercial_ratings.sav.Although such ratings are strictly ordinal variables, we'll treat them as metric variables under the assumption of equal intervals.
 Part of these data are shown below.

-The research question is which -if any- concept is the most appealling.
-We'll estimate the appeal of each concept by computing its mean rating.
-We'll then try and generalize this sample outcome to the population by testing the null hypothesis that the 4 population mean scores are all equal.
+The research question is: which commercial has the highest mean rating?
+We'll first just inspect the mean ratings in our sample.
+We'll then try and generalize this sample outcome to our population by testing the null hypothesis that the 4 population mean scores are all equal.
 We'll reject this if our sample means are very different.
 Reversely, our sample means being slightly different is a normal sample outcome if population means are all similar.

 2. Assumptions Repeated Measures ANOVA

 Running a statistical test doesn't always make sense; results reflect reality only insofar as relevant assumptions are met.
 For a (single factor) repeated measures ANOVA these are